Mongol invasions of Vietnam: Background and diplomacy

 With the defeat of the Song dynasty in 1276, the newly established Yuan dynasty turned its attention to the south, particularly Champa and Đại Việt.
-Kublai was interested in Champa because, by geographical location, it dominated the sea routes between China and the states of Southeast and India.
-Champa at the time was the economic superpower in Southeast Asia.
+Kublai was interested in Champa because, by geographical location, it dominated the sea routes between China and the states of Southeast Asia and India.
+The Mongol court viewed Champa as a key region to control trade in Southeast Asia.
+The position of Historian Geoff Wade is that they would be able to gain access to commodities from the states across the Indian Ocean through Arab and Persian merchants managing trade from Champa.
 Although the king of Champa accepted the status of a Mongol protectorate, his submission was unwilling.
 In late 1281, Kublai issued the edict ordering the mobilization of a hundred ships and ten thousand men, consisting of official Yuan forces, former Song troops and sailors, to invade Sukhothai, Lopburi, Malabar and other countries, and Champa "will be instructed to furnish the food supplies of the troops."
 However, his plans were canceled, as the Yuan court discussed that they would send envoys to these countries to make them submit to the Yuan.
 This suggestion was successfully adopted, but these missions all had to pass by or stop at Champa.
 Kublai knew that pro-Song sentiment was strong in Champa, as the Cham king had been sympathetic to the Song cause.

 A large number of Chinese officials, soldiers and civilians who fled from the Mongols were refugees in Champa, and they had inspired and incited to hate the Yuan.
 Thus, in the summer of 1282, when Yuan envoys He Zizhi, Hangfu Jie, Yu Yongxian, and Yilan passed through Champa, they were detained and imprisoned by the Cham Prince Harijit.
 In summer 1282, Kublai ordered Sogetu of the Jalairs, the governor of Guangzhou, to lead a punitive expedition to the Chams.
 Kublai declared: "The old king (Jaya Indravarman V) is innocent.
 The ones who oppose to our order are his son (Harijit) and a Southern Chinese."
 In late 1282, Sogetu led a maritime invasion of Champa with 5,000 men, but could only muster 100 ships and 250 landing crafts because most of the Yuan ships had been lost in the invasions of Japan.